on-api/on-api/2.4.0/spec/invoice_specification.md

 ]
 ```

+#### Single invoice

-A GET operation with a id from the previous list operation as key fetches the specification that invoice.
+A GET operation with an `id` from the previous list operation as key fetches the specification for that invoice.

 ```HTTP
 GET /onapi/2.4/invoicespecification/201901 HTTP/1.1